phuse-org/CTDasRDF/README.md

-# CTDasRDF
+# Going Translational With Linked Data (GoTWLD)
-This repository holds the scripts and data for the PhUSE project "Clinical Trials Data as RDF."
-Leads for the project are Tim Williams (NovasTaylor) and Armando Oliva (aolivamd).
+This project is a continuation of the PhUSE project "Clinical Trials Data as RDF", extended to include non-clinical (SEND) concepts and additional SDTM domains.
+Leads for the project are Tim Williams (NovasTaylor), Armando Oliva (aolivamd), and Drastti Vasant.

 # Documentation
 [Table of Contents](doc/TableOfContent.md) - Start here!  **NOTE**: Documentation lags behind development.